BuongiornoTexas/pwdusage/README.md

 `usage.json` file to define usage plans and calendars, and you will very likely also need to do some customisation in grafana to get report out in the format you prefer.

+This repository contains a file named `example_usage.json` that you can use to build your own `usage.json`.
+If you are running a stand alone server, use `USAGE_JSON` to specify the path to your configuration file (the environment variable must specify the path and the file name, and you may use a different file name if you prefer).
+If you do not specify the environment variable it will default to it will default to searching for `usage.json` in the python working directory.

+If you are running the usage engine from a docker instance, you **must** specify the `USAGE_JSON` environment variable, as there is no default configuration file.
+TODO more detail on USAGE_JSON environment variable for docker build.

-While most of the heavy lifting is done in the `usage.json` file, this configuration file depends heavily on constants defined in `usage_common.py`.
+While most of the heavy lifting is done in the `usage.json` file, this configuration file depends heavily on constants defined in `common.py`.
 The next sections details these constants, the structure of `usage.json`, and finally outlines grafana customisation steps.

-## Strings from usage_common.py
+## Strings from `common.py`

-The strings defined in the `PDColName` Enum in `usage_common.py` are labels for key calculated data columns in the usage engine.
+The strings defined in the `PDColName` Enum in `common.py` are labels for key calculated data columns in the usage engine.
 You may choose to output any subset of the numeric calculations, and you can also change the default names of the outputs to your preferred labels.

 The following table summarises the strings available as at 13 May 2023.
 This set may be extended in future.